 RSOAA was founded by Martin Kalanda and Jason Clay Lewis in 2013.
-Determined to achieve professional standing for American Art, they also wanted to provide a curator friendly venue for exhibitions that would be open to the public; and studio space through which artists could pass information on to future generations of practitioners.
+Determined to achieve professional standing for American & International Art, they also wanted to provide a curator friendly venue for exhibitions that would be open to the public; and studio space through which artists could pass information on to future generations of practitioners.

 RSOAA today continues to aspire to promote the arts and present a broad range of visual art to the widest possible audience; to stimulate debate, understanding and creation through education; and to provide a focus for the interests of artists and art-lovers.
 RSOAA has held annual exhibitions of works for sale since its formation.
 RSOAA now enjoys an unrivalled reputation as a venue for exhibitions of international importance.

 RSOAA is an independent institution.
 The artists are all practicing painters, sculptors, engravers, printmakers and draughtsmen.
 RSOAA is governed by and includes the two principal officers of the RSOAA – the President, Keeper, Treasurer, Manager and Chief Executive.